 If it is found that you did not exercise your rights or were not aware of your rights at the time of arrest or at the time of being charged, you may be able to make an argument that you have not been afforded procedural fairness.
 It is very important to speak to a Criminal Solicitor as soon as possible when charged with a criminal offence.
 You need to protect your interests and ensure you set yourself up for a fair hearing.

 If you have been charged with a criminal offence, come and speak to our highly experienced Criminal Lawyers today.
-We will usually be able to see you in our Sydney office or at one of our branch offices.
+We will usually be able to see you in our Sydney office.
 The first consultation is free – contact our office today to book a consultation.

 Sorry, but no Articles are available at this time.